rpda0/reorganizing-shredded-document/README.txt

 Execution

 Execute with the python interpreter.
+This project unscrambles pixel slices to generate a whole image that minimizes pixel disagreement between slices.
+The algorithm will not always finish because it may get stuck in a local minimum during the minimization process.

 	$ python optimization.py
 	$ python optimization_extra.py